Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 When to Seek Professional Help from Specialists

 If lifestyle adjustments and initial treatments aren’t controlling your numbers, it may be time to see a cardiologist or hypertension specialist.
-Facilities like Northern Heart Hospital provide advanced testing and personalized treatment plans for better outcomes.
+Facilities like Northern Heart Hospital Penang provide advanced testing and personalised treatment plans for better outcomes.

 Conclusion